 Some injuries are more devastating than others.
 A catastrophic injury generally includes severe harm that results in permanent damage.
 In such cases, it is not uncommon for a victim to have lifelong medical bills, costs for home modifications, and physical and emotional pain.

 If a plaintiff brought his or her lawsuit after the two-year statutory period expired, the defendant would likely raise this defense with the court.
 This could result in a court dismissing the action, regardless of the severity of the injuries.
-A seasoned lawyer understands the legal deadlines in Johnstown and could ensure a victim files his or her catastrophic injury suit within the required timeframe.
+A seasoned catastrophic injury lawyer in Johnstown understands the legal deadlines and could ensure a victim files his or her suit within the required timeframe.

 The purpose of damages is to provide financial compensation for all the losses you suffered by the defendant’s actions that caused you harm.
 These damages can include monetary losses, physical and emotional trauma, and in some instances, punitive damages.